ACT Testing Updates

 All ACT test centers and sites will continue to follow CDC-recommended COVID guidelines.
 Masks are not required on test day unless your specific test location has a mask mandate in effect.
 ACT encourages students to bring and wear masks, and to stay home if they do not feel well on the day of the test.
 If you wear a mask, ACT staff will ask you to briefly remove it to confirm your identity.

 COLLEGES ARE BEING FLEXIBLE ABOUT TEST SCORES

-While COVID-19 may continue to alter your ACT testing plans, keep in mind that many colleges have announced test-optional policies for the 2021-2022 admissions year.
-Other colleges have stated on their admissions pages that they will be flexible with test score deadlines.
+While COVID-19 may continue to alter your ACT testing plans, keep in mind that many colleges have announced test-optional policies for the 2022-2023 admissions year.
 Be sure to confirm testing requirements for any college you’re applying to.